prosser/UtilityTypeGenerator/README.md

 }
 ```

-## A note on error handling and implementation choices
+## A note on implementation choices

-Don't expect much.
-Garbage in, garbage out, and all that.
-That said, the code generator prefers to
-emit nothing if you have a syntax error.
-If you're not getting the type generated, here are the most
-likely causes:

-- Misspellings and typos (that hardly needs to be said, right?)
-- Property name in `Pick` or `Omit` that doesn't actually exist in the type.
-- make sure your `<>` chars are balanced!
-- `|` is the property name delimiter, not `,`. (for `Pick` and `Omit`)
-- `Union` and `Intersection` require at least 2 type arguments.

-If this gets at all popular, I'll add some compiler warnings, syntax highlighting & error checking (red-squiggles!), etc.
+If this gets at all popular, I'll add more compiler messages, syntax highlighting & error checking (red-squiggles!), etc.

 I chose to use a string argument instead of more C#-like syntax to allow for a more compact syntax that is identical in
 nearly every case to the TypeScript syntax.
 Under the covers, the generator uses ANTLR with a simple grammar to do the parsing,